Proactive Biofilm Surveillance™

 initiate biofilm formation through non-pilus mechanisms.

-Surface Material Hydrophobicity is Critical to Attachment
+Surface Material is Critical to Biofilm Attachment

 How Gram-Positive vs. Gram-Negative Bacteria Attach

-However, when Gram-negative O-antigen chains are shortened or absent, the so-called rough form, the hydration layer is reduced, exposing the hydrophobic lipid A region.
-This exposure makes the bacteria more likely to adhere to hydrophobic materials such as PTFE or rubber, as the exposed lipid regions now match the surfaces’ hydrophobicity.
+- The bacteria are more likely to adhere to hydrophobic materials such as PTFE or rubber, as the exposed lipid regions now match the surfaces’ hydrophobicity.6-8

 A Strategic Approach to Predicting Biofilm Hotspots

-By understanding biofilm formation mechanisms and surface properties of materials, food safety professionals can begin to predict where biofilms are most likely to form.
+By understanding biofilm formation mechanisms and surface properties of materials, food safety professionals can predict where biofilms are most likely to form.
 Proactive Biofilm Surveillance uses these insights to identify and monitor high-risk areas in food and dairy processing environments, focusing on areas most susceptible to biofilm development.

 Hydrophobic vs. Hydrophilic Surfaces: Where Biofilms Start